KUDL: Soft rock/jazz: 1977-1979

-1980s, Top 40 format
+Top 40: 1979-1993

 In the late 1970s, Royce Broadcasting decided to drop the adult contemporary/jazz hybrid music format in favor of a Top 40 music format.
+The station's signal was briefly downgraded by the FCC due to a transmission violation, but full power was restored in early 1984.

 By 1985, KWOD was the second rated station in the 12+ age demographic under the programming of Program Director Tom Chase and Music Director "Mr. Ed" Lambert behind crosstown CHUrban powerhouse (and future sister station) KSFM.
-The popular morning show of this period was "The Doug Masters and Marty Johnson's Morning Radio Clinic Show", featuring Douglas "Doug" Masters and Martin "Marty" Johnson.
-Other jocks throughout the Tom Chase and Ed Lambert era included Dave Diamond, Dean Stevens, Dave Skyler, Paul Michaels, Gregory Lane, Melanie Evans, John Edwards, Panama Jack, Rick Foster, Russell "Russ" Martin, with Patrick "Pat The Night Hawk" Garrett, and Alexander Cosper.
-Tom left in late 1987 to program competitor KROY, and Ed followed to become KROY's MD in early 1988.
+The popular morning show of this period was "The Masters and Johnson Morning Radio Clinic" featuring Doug Masters and Marty Johnson.
+Other jocks throughout the Tom Chase and Ed Lambert era included Dave Diamond, Dean Stevens, Dave Skyler, Greg Lane, Melanie Evans, John Edwards, Panama Jack, Ron Brooks, Ally Knight, Rick Foster, Russ Martin, Pat "The Night Hawk" Garrett and Alex Cosper.
+Tom left in late 1987 to program competitor KROY and Ed followed to become KROY's MD in early 1988.

 In 1988, KWOD became "Power Hits KWOD 106", and its morning show became "The Tom Sterling and Terry Steele Morning Show" featuring Program Director Jeff Hunter (Terry Steele) and Charlie Simons (Tom Sterling).
 Following the resignation of Marty Johnson, Doug Masters moved to middays.
 The rest of the full-time line-up of this period included Johnny "Jammin'" Edwards in middays, Panama Jack in afternoons, Pat "The Night Hawk" Garrett in evenings, and Alex Cosper in late nights.
-Other jocks included Bill "Wild Bill" Shakespeare, Vincent "Vince" Simon, Rick Neal, Rick Foster, and Rexton "Rex" McNeill did weekend overnights.
 Tom and Terry left in 1989 to do mornings in San Jose, and were replaced by a temporary irreverent show that failed called "The Renegades."

-1990s, modern rock format

 Gerry Cagle arrived in late 1989 to oversee programming as Operations Manager.
 Ratings fell sharply beginning in 1988 (as documented in the Sacramento Bee) as KWOD fell into third place in a three-way battle with cross-town competitors KSFM and KROY.
 Even after KROY changed to The Eagle as a classic rock station, the ratings remained dismal, which lead to a change of format in May 1991 to a Top 40/modern rock music hybrid, which evolved into a full-fledged modern rock music format by June 1993.